MNeverOff/ipmi-server/README.md

 Replace the repository, and `<name>`:`<version>` respectively

-The resulting docker container can to be used with `-p 9595:80` if you want to quickly test it against `localhost:9595`
+The resulting docker container can to be used with `-p 9595:80` if you want to quickly test it against `localhost:9595` via `docker run -p 9595:80 mneveroff/ipmi-server:latest`